rtm/rtm.github.io/boberator.md

 #### `_.pick`

-The `_.pick` API, called as:
+The `_.pick` API is called as:

     _.pick(o, 'p1, 'p2')

 Drawbacks here include:

- 1. We have to inconviently quote each property name.
+ 1. We have to inconveniently quote each property name.

  1. The object `o` is accessed anew each time through a loop across properties, a potential inefficiency.